SAP-samples/build-codejam/exercises/ex2-SAP-Build-Apps/ex2.2/README.md

-# Exercise 2.2 - Populate Dropdown with SAP Data (ES5)
+# Exercise 2.2 - Populate Dropdown with SAP Data – ES5 (optional)

 In this exercise, we want to create a dropdown list for selecting the product, instead of an input field, to make it easier for the user.